artturo/franko-6.3.3/README.md

-₣ranko - a high value cryptocurrency with 30 second block times forked from the Litecoin clone FeatherCoin.
-Uses modified scrypt for proof of work.
+₣ranko - a high value cryptocurrency with 30 second block times forked from Litecoin. ₣ranko uses scrypt for proof of work.

 GET INVOLVED
 ===================